Zimbabwe People's Revolutionary Army

 Zimbabwe People's Revolutionary Army (ZIPRA) was the military wing of the Zimbabwe African People's Union (ZAPU), a Marxist–Leninist political party in Rhodesia.
-It participated in the Rhodesian Bush War against white minority rule of Rhodesia (modern Zimbabwe).
-ZIPRA was formed during the 1960s by the nationalist leader Jason Moyo, the deputy of Joshua Nkomo.
+It participated in the Rhodesian Bush War against white minority rule in Rhodesia (modern Zimbabwe).
+ZIPRA (or often ZPRA) was formed during the 1960s by the nationalist leader Jason Moyo, the deputy of Joshua Nkomo.
+Its sponsors included the Organisation of African Unity and Soviet Union and its base of support lay in Ndebele and other non-Shona minorities in southwestern Zimbabwe, the home region of many of its leaders.
+After the war, it was edged out of power by ZANU-PF.

 Operations

-Because ZAPU's political strategy relied more heavily on negotiations than armed force, ZIPRA developed as elaborately training both regular soldiers and guerrilla fighters, although by 1979 it had an estimated 20,000 combatants, based in camps around Lusaka, Zambia and at the front.
-ZIPRA's crossing points into Zimbabwe were at Feira in Zambia opposite Mashonaland East and West.
-For example, the operational boundary was Sipolilo where ZIPRA, Zimbabwe African National Liberation Army (ZANLA) and Rhodesian Security Forces clashed.
+Because ZAPU's political strategy combined political negotiations and armed force, ZIPRA developed by elaborately training both regular soldiers and guerrilla fighters.
+However, by 1979, it had an estimated 20,000 combatants, based in camps around Lusaka, Zambia and at the front.
+ZIPRA's crossing points into Zimbabwe were at Feira in Zambia, opposite Mashonaland East and West.
+For example, the operational boundary was Sipolilo, where ZIPRA, Zimbabwe African National Liberation Army (ZANLA) and Rhodesian Security Forces clashed.
 ZIPRA operated alone in Mashonaland West.
-There was no ZANLA combatants in that area until the later stages of the war.
+No ZANLA combatants were present in that area until the war's later stages.

-Beside the overall political ideologies, the main differences between ZIPRA and ZANLA were that:
+Besides the overall political ideologies, the main differences between ZIPRA and ZANLA were that: